typelevel/kind-projector/README.md

  * compile: compile the code
  * package: build the plugin jar
  * test: compile the test files (no tests run; compilation is the test)
- * console: you can play around with the plugin using the console
+ * console: launch a REPL with the plugin loaded so you can play around

 You can use the plugin with `scalac` by specifying it on the command-line.
 For instance:

 ```
-scalac -Xplugin:kind-projector_2.10-0.4.0.jar test.scala
+scalac -Xplugin:kind-projector_2.10-0.5.0.jar test.scala
 ```

 ### Known issues & errata